aws-samples/recorded-voice-insight-extraction-webapp/README.md

 The Recorded Voice Insight Extraction Webapp (ReVIEW) is a cdk-deployed, robust, and scalable application built on AWS and Bedrock that boosts productivity by allowing users to upload recordings containing speech and leverage generative AI to answer questions based on the recordings.
 The AI assistant chatbot functionality will answer specific questions about a recording (or recordings) **and queue up the parent media to specific timestamps for users to validate the answers themselves** This is the critical workflow that allows the users to verify accuracy of LLM-generated answers for themselves.

 Additionally, this application includes the capability to use an LLM to analyze the transcripts with custom templates including generating summaries, draft custom readout documents, identify topics discussed, and more.

-A 4 minute video demonstrating the features as of May 28, 2024 [can be viewed here](https://amazon.awsapps.com/workdocs-preview/index.html#/document/4e6f1bcfcd420cd4e650e7008a946a6d1214d735336d2b3c40784ba2af1b0ed2).
-Note this video demonstrates a version of the application before the knowledge base / RAG component was integrated to allow chatting with multiple media sources, and before the API Gateway was added.

 ## Key Features